Nonlocal pseudosymmetries and B\"acklund transformations as $\mathcal{C}$-morphisms: Preliminaries

 which is analogous to the point of view followed by Krasil'shchik and Vinogradov in \cite{Kras-Vin}.
-However, in this article, we will not limit ourselves to considering Bäcklund transformations that keep the independent variables fixed.
+However, in this paper, we will not limit ourselves to considering B\"{a}cklund transformations, which, like in \cite{Kras-Vin}, keep the independent variables unchanged.